 Exchanges are exchanges

 Yes, you need to leave funds on exchanges to be able to trade.
 But, it’s heavily suggested that you only leave funds on Binance that are actually being traded.
-If there’s an amount of coins that are just sitting on your Binance account without it being traded, withdraw them as soon as possible.
+If there’s a number of coins that are just sitting on your Binance account without it being traded, withdraw them as soon as possible.

 Where do I keep my funds instead?

-Hardware wallets are small devices made specifically for securely holding your coins and tokens, and is small enough to fit in your pocket.
-We heavily heavily suggest using a hardware wallet instead, if you’re holding a significant amount of cryptocurrencies.
-A hardware wallet is definitely your best choice for holding coins and tokens without fearing of getting hacked.
+Hardware wallets are small devices made specifically for securely holding your coins and tokens, and are small enough to fit in your pocket.
+We heavily suggest using a hardware wallet instead, if you’re holding a significant amount of cryptocurrencies.
+A hardware wallet is definitely your best choice for holding coins and tokens without fearing getting hacked.